 Freewriting As Brainstorming Tool

-It is a false to say that even experienced writers have everything figured out before they start writing an essay.
-Keep in mind that writing is recursive.
-Routinely putting your ideas down on paper must become a habit that will help you develop your writing skills.
+It is untrue that experienced writers have everything figured out before they start writing an essay.
+Keep in mind that practice makes perfect Routinely putting your ideas down on paper must become a habit that will help you develop your writing skills.
 There are no perfect first drafts, and continuous revision is one of the keys to success.

 Freewriting is an instrumental brainstorming technique.
 As you navigate through your source material, new ideas will start popping up, and it’s important to write them all down.
 Free writing is like free jazz- there are no “wrong” notes- so don’t worry about grammar and punctuation and go put some ink on the page!